BlueSilverCat/replacing-pattern-collection/README.md

     }
   ]
 ```
-* discription : String. discription of pattern.
+* description : String. description of pattern.
 * findPattern : String. this will be used to find.
 * replacePattern : String. this will be used to replace.
 * pathsPattern : String. this will be used to filter file/directory.